Starting an Amazon business is freckin HARD!

 - Social Media Ads – Finally a relatively obvious idea.
 Simply place your Amazon link inside Facebook Ads platform and start targeting individuals who are likely to purchase.
 This is a lot more difficult than Amazon’s PPC editor but it should generate some sales and hence allow you to get to the 10 sales a day you need.

 Remember: Once you get to page 1 you will be generating natural sales through Amazon, this means you can begin to reduce the amount you spend (especially if it is at a loss) on other marketing channels.
+This gives you a PASSIVE business model.
+The main reason why 90% of people start an Amazon business!

 Thanks for reading and remember to share if you enjoyed.